Repository Management with Nexus

 Authentication Systems CAS or Single Sign On SSO.

-From a users perspective they are required to login into the environment in a central login page, which then propagates the login status via HTTP headers.
+From the users perspective, he/she is required to login into the environment in a central login page that then propagates the login status via HTTP headers.
 Nexus simply receives the fact that a specific user is logged in by receiving the username in a HTTP header field.

 The HTTP header integration can be activated by adding and enabling

 Section 6.6, “Accessing and Configuring Capabilities” and setting the HTTP Header name to

 the header populated by your security system.
 Typically, this value is